joomlatools/joomlatools-composer/README.md

 The easiest way to get started is by defining a custom package in your `composer.json` file.
 All you need is the package file for the extension you wish to install. (ie. the installer file you downloaded from the vendor's website)

-Create the `composer.json` file in the root directory of your Joomla installation and have it look something like this:
+Update the `composer.json` file in the root directory of your Joomla installation and by adding the following properties:

 ```json
 {